PlanB-Network/bitcoin-educational-content/courses/cyp201/en.md

 The second characteristic is tamper resistance, also known as the **avalanche effect**.
 This characteristic is observed in a hash function if a small change in the input message results in a radical change in the output hash.

-If we go back to our example with the input "_Plan ₿_" and the SHA256 function, we have seen that the generated hash is as follows:
+If we go back to our example with the input "_PlanB_" and the SHA256 function, we have seen that the generated hash is as follows:

 ```text
 24f1b93b68026bfc24f5c8265f287b4c940fb1664b0d75053589d7a4f821b688